huangli712/Flink/docs/src/guide/m_parser.md

 The original input file format for *iQIST* is not very good.
 We need a flexible, convenient, and powerful input file format, and corresponding file reader and parser.
 Thus, we redesign the input file format and implement this file parser.

+!!! note

+    This module depends on the `linkedlist` module internally.

 ## Type

 module